G. M. Soeparmin

-G. M. Soeparmin (15 October 1921 – 25 February 1983) was an Indonesian military officer who became the member of the People's Representative Council from 1971 until 1977.
+G. M. Soeparmin (15 October 1921 – 25 February 1983) was an Indonesian military officer who became a member of the People's Representative Council from 1971 until 1977.

 Early life

 Soeparmin was born on 15 October 1921 in the city of Malang.
 He began his education at the Hollands Inlandsche School (Dutch school for indigenous Indonesians) and finished in 1935.
 He then continued to the Meer Uitgebried Lager Onderwijs (Junior High School) and graduated in 1939.